DavidsonGroup/flexiplex/scripts/usage.md

 $ curl https://github.com/DavidsonGroup/flexiplex/blob/filters/scripts/filter-barcodes.py | python -
 ```

-A `requirements.txt` is provided as well for reproducibility.
+A `requirements.txt` is provided as well for reproducibility: `pip install -r requirements.txt` or `conda install --file requirements.txt`.

 ## Autopilot
 This script has sensible defaults which can automatically find an 'approximate' inflection point and perform whitelist filtering for you.
 It will never edit your files in-place and will always output to `stdout` or a given output file.